ErwinZhou/ErwinZhou/README.md

 - 👋 Hi, I’m @ErwinZhou
-- 🌱 I’m currently pursuing a bachelor's degree of Information Security in Nankai University
+- 🌱 I’m currently pursuing a bachelor's degree of Information Security at Nankai University
 - 💞️ I’m also a big fun movies and TV series, hoping to be a director on my own
 - 🔭 I hold dreams of a master degree of Computer Science in the US and a stage with more possibilties